 Step 6: Place the album order with Queensberry.
 You won't be able to send us the custom embossing artwork until you've done this!
 You can cancel the order later if necessary.

 Step 7: Once your order is placed, upload the artwork.
 Go back to Workspace and click Albums in the main navigation.
-Your album will now have a Queensberry Order Number.
-Click the blue link to open the album, then the Upload Support Files button.
+Click the Upload Support Files link next to your order.
 After you enter a brief explanation of the support files you’re uploading, drag and drop your artwork into Workspace.
-We’ll take it from there!